 Ok, so it's a bit like Mario Kart.
 But for anyone looking for more of a touch of chaos, or just to have some fun with the Bandicoot and his pals, Crash Team Racing is a rollicking good time.

-Read our full review: Crash Team Racing: Nitro-Fueled is a ridiculously fun ride down memory lane
+Read our impressions: Crash Team Racing: Nitro-Fueled is a ridiculously fun ride down memory lane

 Wargroove is a turn-based strategy game set in a medieval fantasy world, one where trees become giant soldiers, vampires assassinate kings, and a royal dog commands his very good battalion to victory.
 And we can't put it down.